 The EU consists of 27 member states, Austria, Belgium (including Belgium Luxembourg), Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (including the French Antilles), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands (including the Netherlands Antilles), Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain and Sweden.

-- Goods exported to the EU fell by 25.0% to $189 million, reflecting a decrease in confidential items and transport equipment.
+- Goods exported to the EU declined by 65.1% to $71 million, reflecting a decline in miscellaneous manufactured articles.

-- Goods imported rose 29.2% to $93 million, reflecting increases in iron and steel and non-metallic mineral manufactures.
+- Goods imported increased 3.1% to $134 million, reflecting increases in general industrial machinery and equipment and transport equipment.